400m To 42km – A First-Time Marathoner’s Adviceby Marty Pinkstone 23 Nov 2016

-Anyone Can Run a Marathon
+Anyone Can Run a Marathon.

 People always say to me ‘I could never do that.’
 I used to be one of those people.
 I went on a jog and saw Can Tooers out on a 30km run as a part of their training for Gold Coast Marathon.
-I thought to myself: there’s no way in a million years I can ever run that far!”
+I thought to myself: “there’s no way in a million years I can ever run that far!”

-Fitness Is Better With Friends
+Fitness Is Better With Friends.

 I never had a desire to run a marathon before Can Too, but training with Can Too for 20 weeks turned out to be a god-send.
 Training for a marathon is a mental game.
 The whole group was so positive, supporting each other through the training sessions, the long distances.
 Being a part of something, that sense of community, is a really important aspect of training.

-Run/Walk Until You Can Run
+Run/Walk Until You Can Run.

-Get an Experienced Coach Who Cares About You
+Get An Experienced Coach Who Cares About YOU

-A training program that suits one runner doesn’t suit another.
-My coach Matt Fryer worked really closely with me on my injuries, in particular my Achilles pain and knee injury.
+Matt Fryer, my amazing Can Too coach in the Northern Beaches pod, worked really closely with me on my injuries, in particular my Achilles pain and knee injury.
 He made me walk all the hills during training.
 I was never allowed to run them!

-Do What You Can (and Forgive Yourself for What You Can’t)
+Do What You Can (And Forgive Yourself for What You Can’t)